 Instructions for Submission of Essays

-Students who are currently enrolled in US medical schools are eligible to submit essays for consideration.
+Currently enrolled US medical students are eligible to submit essays for consideration.
+Author of the winning essay will receive $5,000.
 Essays must be 2,000 words or fewer, excluding references.
-They must be typed and double-spaced, with the authorís name, address, telephone number, e-mail address, and medical school and class on a cover sheetónot on the essay pages; authors will be anonymous to the judges.
-Essays must be received as one e-mail attachment in Word, using the authorís last name as the filename.
-All entries must be submitted by 5 pm CDT, July 31, 2014 to Kelly Shaw at firstname.lastname@example.org.
+They must be typed and double-spaced, with the author’s name, address, telephone number, e-mail address, and medical school and class on a cover sheet—not on the essay pages; authors will be anonymous to the judges.
+Essays must be received as one e-mail attachment in Word, using the author’s last name as the filename.
+Authors of winning essays must be willing to revise their essays for publication in the AMA Journal of Ethics.
+Entries must be submitted by 5 pm CDT, September 30, 2015 to Kelly Shaw at firstname.lastname@example.org.
 More information about the Conley Ethics Essay Contest.

 © 2015 American Medical Association.
 All Rights Reserved.
 ISSN 2376-6980